Hadronic Structure, Conformal Maps, and Analytic Continuation: Nevanlinna interpolation

 Given distinct $\zeta_1, \zeta_2, \dots, \zeta_n \in \disk$ and any $w_1, w_2, \dots, w_n \in \disk$, there exists a function in the Schur class $f \in \mathscr{S}$ which interpolates the points $f(\zeta_i) = w_i$ for all $i$ if and only if the Pick matrix

-is positive semidefinite ~\cite{Nicolau2016,Nevalinna1919,Nevalinna1929,Pick1915,BlashkeBook,PickInterpolationBook}.
+is positive semidefinite ~\cite{Nicolau2016,Nevalinna1919,Nevalinna1929,Pick1915,BlaschkeBook,PickInterpolationBook}.
 If this criterion fails to hold, $f\notin \mathscr{S}$.
 For problems of physical interest, we expect the Pick criterion always to hold, at least if the Euclidean data are specified with sufficient precision.
 In practice, the Pick criterion may not be satisfied by noisy Monte Carlo data.
+This observation was also made in Refs.~\cite{PhysRevLett.126.056402,PhysRevB.104.165111}.
 In this case, the formal bounding guarantees may not hold.
 However, we expect the Wertevorrat will likely still provide quantitatively useful guidance.
 A promising idea is to apply a numerical ``projection," in the same spirit at SVD cuts or shrinkage in standard least-squares fitting, to restore the Pick criterion.
 Conceivably, this step could be done in such a way the ``projection" data would be statistically consistent with the original data.
-We plan to treat this idea, along with other practical aspects of analyzing Monte Carlo data, in a forthcoming publication.
+Important work on robust spectral reconstructions in the presence of statistical noise has recently been given in Ref.~\cite{Huang:2022qsb}.